 Paul was not writing about male authority in 1 Corinthians 11:2-16, but about the mutual interdependence between men and women.
 In his letters, Paul never used any of the many Greek words for leadership in reference to husbands.
 Nevertheless, Paul wanted men and women to uphold some gender distinctions involving traditional hairstyles (or the covering of the head by women) when they were gathered for worship.
 1 Corinthians chapter 11 is about respectable appearances and behaviour during Christian worship—where women, as well as men, prayed and prophesied aloud.
 It is not about any kind of male leadership or authority.

 When we understand that “head” (kephalē) means source or origin, Paul’s teaching in 1 Corinthians 11:2-16 becomes easier to understand.
-What is less clear is what Paul means with his comments about hairstyles and covering the head.
+It is less clear what Paul means with his comments about hairstyles and covering the head.

 Headcoverings or Hairstyles in 1 Corinthians 11?

 For centuries, most churches used 1 Corinthians 11:5 and 10 to teach that women needed to cover their heads in church meetings.
-Yet very few churches acknowledged the rest of 1 Corinthians 11:5 were it indicates that women prayed and prophesied aloud in church meetings.
+Yet very few churches acknowledged the rest of 1 Corinthians 11:5 where it indicates that women prayed and prophesied aloud in church meetings.
 Christians were, and can be, very selective about what portions of Scripture they want to heed and what parts they want to ignore.
-In most churches, women were forbidden from speaking but still had to cover their head.
-In some churches today, gifted Christian women are still forbidden from some speaking ministries.
+In most churches, women were forbidden from speaking but still had to cover their heads.

 Despite the common assumption that Paul was instructing women to cover their heads, there is no word for veil or hat, etc, in the Greek of this passage.
 Paul does, however, speak about hair as a covering.
-Some modern Bible scholars, such as Jerome Murphy O’Connor, now believe that Paul was probably speaking about hairstyles, and that he wanted the Corinthians to have respectable hairstyles that were socially acceptable according to the culture of Corinth of that time.
+Some modern Bible scholars, such as Jerome Murphy O’Connor, believe that Paul was probably speaking about hairstyles, and that he wanted the Corinthians to have hairstyles that were socially acceptable according to the culture of Corinth of that time.